 The government have provided further clarification on this:

 Tenants should continue to pay rent and abide by all other terms of their tenancy agreement to the best of their ability.
 The government has a strong package of financial support available to tenants, and where they can pay the rent as normal, they should do.
 Tenants who are unable to do so should speak to their landlord at the earliest opportunity.

 In many if not most cases, the COVID-19 outbreak will not affect tenants’ ability to pay rent.
 If your ability to pay will be affected, it’s important to have an early conversation with your landlord.
 Rent levels agreed in your tenancy agreement remain legally due and you should discuss with your landlord if you are in difficulty.

 Further information available here: GOV.UK COVID-19 and Renting: Guidance for Landlords, Tenants and Local Authorities

 They have, however, introduced a 6-month ban on eviction proceedings – meaning tenants who can't pay their rent due to the Coronavirus don't have to worry about immediate eviction.

 The government are continuing to put together financial support for everyone affected by COVID-19, which will help people to pay their rent if they need it.

 UK Landlords: Download a free rent payment holiday agreement letter here.

 What financial support is available for landlords and tenants affected by the coronavirus?

-Every day the government are issuing new means of support for those who are financially affected by COVID-19.
-This could be losing your job altogether, having no work during this time or being unable to work because you have fallen ill with the Coronavirus.
+The government are issuing new means of support for those who are financially affected by COVID-19.
+This could be losing your job altogether, having no work during this time or being unable to work because you have fallen ill with the coronavirus.